doc-doc/EgoBlind/README.md

 ```

 ## Notes
 The dataset is strictly for research purpose.
-Please always attach the source links of the videos for distribution if available (we find that several video links are expired, and several (2 or 3) videos are token by the blind volunteers offline.).
+Please always attach the source links of the videos for distribution if available.